cloudfoundry-incubator/quarks-operator/docs/controllers/statefulsetrollout.md

-# StatefulSet Rollout
+---
+title: "StatefulSet Rollout"
+linkTitle: "StatefulSet Rollout"
+weight: 4
+description: >
   To implement the BOSH behaviour during rollout of a new manifest, an special controller is introduced.
+---

 ## Motivation